-Valuation Date September 30, 2018 Actuarial Cost Method Entry Age, Normal
+Valuation Date September 30, 2019

+Actuarial Cost Method Entry Age, Normal

 Asset Valuation Method Fair Value

 Actuarial Assumptions:

 Wage Inflation Rate 2.75%

 Investment Rate of Return 6.95% net of investment expenses

 Projected Salary Increases 2.75% - 11.55%, including wage inflation at 2.75%

-Healthcare Cost Trend Rate2 7.50% Year 1 graded to 3.50% Year 12 by 82% for males and 78% for females and adjusted for mortality improvements using projection scale MP-2017 from 2006.
+Healthcare Cost Trend Rate 2 7.00% Year 1 graded to 3.50% Year 15; 3.00% Year 120

 Mortality

-Retirees RP-2014 Male and Female Healthy Annuitant Mortality Tables scaled and adjusted for mortality improvements using projection scale MP-
+Retirees RP-2014 Male and Female Healthy Annuitant Mortality Tables scaled by 82% for males and 78% for females and adjusted for mortality improvements using projection scale MP-2017 from 2006.

-Active RP-2014 Male and Female Employee Mortality Tables scaled 100%
+Active RP-2014 Male and Female Employee Mortality Tables scaled 100% and adjusted for mortality improvements using projection scale MP-2017 from 2006.

-2017 from 2006.

-Disabled Retirees RP-2014 Male and Female Disabled Annuitant Mortality Tables scaled

-100% and adjusted for mortality improvements using projection scale

-MP-2017 from 2006.

-Other Assumptions: 1

-Opt Out Assumption 21% of eligible participants hired before July 1, 2008 and 30% of those hired after June 30, 2008 are assumed to opt out of the retiree health plan.
+NOTES TO BASIC FINANCIAL STATEMENTS Disabled Retirees RP-2014 Male and Female Disabled Annuitant Mortality Tables scaled 100% and adjusted for mortality improvements using projection scale MP-2017 from 2006.
+Other Assumptions: 1 Opt Out Assumption 21% of eligible participants hired before July 1, 2008 and 30% of those hired after June 30, 2008 are assumed to opt out of the retiree health plan.
 Survivor Coverage 80% of male retirees and 67% of female retirees are assumed to have coverage continuing after the retiree's death.
 Coverage Election at Retirement 75% of male and 60% of female future retirees are assumed to elect coverage for 1 or more dependents.

-Notes: Assumption changes as a result of an experience study for the period

-2012 through 2017 have been adopted by the System for use in the determination of the total OPEB liability beginning with the September
+Notes: Assumption changes as a result of an experience study for the period 2012 through 2017 have been adopted by the System for use in the determination of the total OPEB liability beginning with the September 30, 2018 Comprehensive Annual Financial Report.

-30, 2017 valuation.